eduaardofranco/foodExplorerApi/README.md

 # FoodExplorer - Backend
+This is the Final Project of the Explorer Module - RocketSeat Programming School.

 Welcome to the backend repository for the **FoodExplorer** project.
 This backend was developed using Node.js, Express.js, and SQLite to support the frontend application that enables the exploration of a restaurant menu and the placement of orders.